(Previously Barefoot Acupuncture Clinic)

-I disagree with Dr. Ely's prescription of a low fat diet, based on my own experience.
+I don't fully agree with Dr. Ely's prescription of a low fat diet, based on my own experience.
 I have dealt with psoriasis for more than 40 years and tried both low-fat plant-based and low-carbohydrate animal-based diets for treatment.
-By far I have gotten the best results by restricting carbohydrates.
+By far I have gotten the best results by restricting acellular carbohydrates.

-Ely suggests that a low-fat diet will reduce small intestine bacterial overgrowth (SIBO) but a low-fat diet is high in carbohydrates and fibers, which are the main foods for intestinal bacterias.
-Diets high in fermentable carbohydrates increase intestinal bacteria growth, and those bacteria release the gasses that produce bloating and flatulence.
-Beans, peas and lentils are particularly well-known for this effect but vegetables (particularly cabbage family), grains (especially whole grains), breads, pastas, potatoes, seeds and nuts all contribute.
+Ely suggests that a low-fat diet will reduce small intestine bacterial overgrowth (SIBO) but a low-fat diet is high in acellular carbohydrates and fibers, which are the main foods for intestinal bacterias.
+Diets high in fermentable carbohydrates may increase intestinal bacteria growth, and those bacteria release the gasses that produce bloating and flatulence.
+Beans, peas and lentils are particularly well-known for this effect but some vegetables (particularly cabbage family), grains (especially whole grains), breads, pastas, potatoes, seeds and nuts can also contribute.

-In contrast, restricting intake of fermentable carbohydrates including fibers – by restricting grains, beans, vegetables, nuts and seeds – restricts intestinal bacteria growth and gets rid of bloating and flatulence.
-The result is less gut inflammation, which results in less absorption of bacterial endotoxin and less systemic and skin inflammation.
+In contrast, restricting intake of fermentable acellular carbohydrates including fibers – by restricting grains, beans, certain vegetables, nuts and seeds – restricts intestinal bacteria growth and gets rid of bloating and flatulence.
+The result can be less gut inflammation, which results in less absorption of bacterial endotoxin and less systemic and skin inflammation.

 These photo show how the psoriasis lesions in my ears improved in 18 months by eating a whole foods animal-based hypercarnivore diet, rich in meat, milk products and eggs: